lethain/staff-eng/src/markdown/stories/stephen-kawaguchi.md

 I make a point of reviewing lots of PRs and taking on coding work in isolated areas myself.
 I also review code in the main line to avoid PR-myopia (the fractured view of the whole when you only review small slices of it).

-To stay abreast of what's going on in the industry, I take courses, do tutorials, read books and blogs, listen to podcasts, watch YouTube channels, and build silly little experiments on personal time.
+To stay abreast of what's going on in the industry, I take courses, do tutorials, read books and blogs, listen to podcasts, watch YouTube channels, and build silly little experiments in my personal time.
 Right now I'm more of a reader because I'm focused on trying to learn how to shift the trajectory of my product group as well as IBM.
 This is a new skillset to me, and so I've been fascinated to watch and participate in some of these efforts.

 **_How have you sponsored other engineers?
 Is sponsoring other engineers an important aspect of your role?_**